oerpli/oerpli.github.io/about/index.md

 comments: false
 feature: img/me.jpg
 ---
+I live in Buchs, SG and work as Softare Engineer (SRE) at Google in Zurich.
-I live in Feldkirch, Austria.
-I work as a Data Scientist at oerlikon Balzers in Liechtenstein.
+Previously I lived in Feldkirch (AT) and worked as Data Scientist at oerlikon Balzers in Liechtenstein.
 Feel free to contact me via [mail](mailto:oerpli@outlook.com) or [twitter](http://twitter.com/oerpli).

 I use this site to (very rarely) write about things I do.